AdobeDocs/campaign-web.en/help/v8/query/query-modeler-overview.md

 >[!IMPORTANT]
 >
->A brand new interface for the Query modeler is available, to switch to this new rule builder experience, press the toggle button in the top-right corner.
+>A brand new interface for the Query modeler is available.
+The New rule builder allows you to build your query with more ease thanks to its simplified interface.
+To switch to this experience, press the toggle button in the top-right corner.
 You can go back to the classic Query modeler anytime you want by simply pressing the toggle back to disable the new interface.
+You can apply the same principles as the query modeler in this new interface.
 >![Image showing the toggle for the new rule builder interface](assets/query-modeler-toggle.png){zoomable="yes"}

 >[!CONTEXTUALHELP]
 >id="acw_rule_builder_switch_button"
->title="New user experience"
+>title="New rule builder experience"
->abstract="Use this toggle to switch between the classic query modeler and the new rule builder experience."
+>abstract="Use this toggle to switch between the Classic Query modeler and the New rule builder experience.
+The new rule builder allows you to build your query more easily, thanks to its simplified and intuitive interface."

 ![Image showing the query modeler interface](assets/query-interface.png){zoomable="yes"}